pipeline-tools/gusty-demo/README.md

     - **external_dependencies** - Covered above.

 You can write any Python code you want here, so long as your Python server supports it.
 Check out the `pythonserver` directory for more information the docker image and installing packages.

+You can check out a `JupyterOperator` using a Jupyter Notebook at [airflow/dags/transform_example/jupyter_example.ipynb](https://github.com/chriscardillo/gusty-demo/blob/master/airflow/dags/transform_example/jupyter_example.ipynb) and a `JupyterOperator` using a different markdown file at [airflow/dags/transform_example/all_markdown_example.Rmd](https://github.com/chriscardillo/gusty-demo/blob/master/airflow/dags/transform_example/all_markdown_example.Rmd)